7 Hidden Costs of Being a Landlord

 6. Landlord income tax

 The profit Landlords make on renting their properties out will be subject to taxes – the costs of maintenance and property management will come under expenses.
 In order to keep on top of income tax you should file away all receipts for any work you’ve had done on the property, along with any other bits of paperwork.
-Organising your finances takes time and can be very difficult – for some landlords they will pay for an experienced chartered account or landlord accountant to help them manage their finances.
+Organising your finances takes time and can be very difficult – for some landlords they will pay for a specialist landlord accountant to help them manage their finances.
 Whilst this may be an extra cost, it means that you are on top of your finances and won’t get any nasty surprises from the taxman.

 7. Vacant properties